calebgrimah/petpals/README.md

 ## Features

 - Browse available animals for companionship.
-- Users are able to create pet records(images included) for other users to book companionship services.
+- Users are able to create pet new records(images included) for other users to book companionship services.
 - Book Animal for companionship.
 - User authentication and management using firebase.
 - Persistent storage of user data.